Skip to content

 For example, a tax transaction with reference pi_123456789, line item references L1 and L2, and a shipping cost, looks like this in the itemized tax exports:

 When your customer pays, use the calculation ID to record the tax collected.
-Two ways to do this are:
+You can do this in two ways:

 • If your server has an endpoint where your customer submits their order, you can create the tax transaction after the order is successfully submitted.